Frequently Asked Questions

 Have you always offered video sessions?

 I've been providing therapy remotely since 2015.
 I've seen wonderful results come from meeting this way, and research supported the effectiveness of meeting remotely long before the pandemic.
-What matters most is that you and click.
+What matters most is that you and I click.

 Why do you offer a free initial consultation?